guMcrey/version-rocket/README.md

 ### Web application version real-time detection: By detecting updates in specified file contents `v1.7.0`

+> ⚠️ Friendly reminder: This method does not support displaying "current version changes or other information that needs to be shown in the prompt window".
+If you have such a requirement, please use the "version management" method.

 import `checkVersion()`, and use it

 ```javascript